 Current plumbing code requires use of water efficient shower heads, faucets, and toilets for all new development and for re-sale of existing housing stock.
-Additionally, all new fixtures and appliances must meet certain water efficient metrics in order to be sold in California.^{22,23} As fixtures and appliances wear down and are replaced, they can be expected to be replaced with more water efficient ones.24
+Additionally, all new fixtures and appliances must meet certain water efficient metrics in order to be sold in California.
+As fixtures and

-22 AB 715, enacted in 2007, requires that any toilet or urinal sold or installed in California on or after January 1, 2014 cannot have a flush rating exceeding 1.28 and 0.5 gallons per flush, respectively.
+&lt;sup>22 AB 715, enacted in 2007, requires that any toilet or urinal sold or installed in California on or after January 1, 2014 cannot have a flush rating exceeding 1.28 and 0.5 gallons per flush, respectively.
 On April 8, 2015, in response to the Governor's Emergency Drought Response Executive Order (EO B-29-15), the California Energy Commission approved new standards for urinals requiring that they not consume more than 0.125 gallons per flush, 75% less than the standard set by AB 715.

-23 Water use standards for residential and commercial clothes washers and dishwashers are established by the U.S. Department of Energy through its authority under the federal Energy Policy and Conservation Act.
+&lt;sup>23 Water use standards for residential and commercial clothes washers and dishwashers are established by the U.S. Department of Energy through its authority under the federal Energy Policy and Conservation Act.